moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/subwallet.md

 ![Connect to Polkadot.js Apps](/images/builders/interact/substrate-api/wallets/Subwallet/Subwallet-9.png)

 The Subwallet extension will prompt you to select the accounts you'd like to use with Polkadot.js Apps.
-If it doesn't automatically pop up, you can open the Subwallet extension and click on the **Connected / Disconnected** icon next to your account at the top.
+If it doesn't automatically pop up, you can open the Subwallet extension and click on the **Connected** icon next to your account at the top.
 To configure Subwallet to correctly interface with your ContainerChain on Polkadot.js Apps, you should take the following steps:

 1. Select the Substrate account(s) that you'd like to use with Polkadot.js Apps
 2. Press **Connect**